 These similar characteristics found in the B nd C-accredited university groups made no significant difference in their students' mathematical proving ability.
 In the other words, it can be concluded that the ability of students in the B and C-accredited universities were the same.
-The results of this study support the findings of Mairing (2016) who reported that the mathematical ability of students in A-accredited schools were higher than the B and C-accredited schools, while the mathematical abilities of the students in B and C-accredited schools were not significantly different.
+The results of this study support the findings of Mairing (2016) who reported that the mathematical ability of students in A-accredited schools were higher than the B and C-accredited schools were higher than the B and C-accredited schools were higher than the B and C-accredited schools were not significantly different.